jbesomi/awesome-gpt-tools/README.md

-# Awesome GPT
+# Awesome GPT tools

-Curated list of awesome open-source apps built on top of GPT.

-The idea is to help us developers find ideas and starting code to build AI-powered apps.
+The goal of this curated list is to help developers in discovering ideas and getting started with coding AI-powered applications.

 ### Generic Chatbots